GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 Each deprecation trial is available on Windows, Mac, Linux, Chrome OS, Android, and Android WebView.

-## Participate in the Deprecation Trials
+## Participate in the deprecation trials

 The following is a brief overview of how to participate in one or both of the deprecation trials.
 For more detailed instructions, visit [Get started with origin trials](/docs/web-platform/origin-trials).

-1. Launch Chrome M111 (or later) and ensure the [`ThirdPartyStoragePartitioning`](/blog/storage-partitioning-dev-trial/) flag is enabled.
+1. Launch Chrome version 112 (or later) and ensure the [`ThirdPartyStoragePartitioning`](/blog/storage-partitioning-dev-trial/) flag is enabled.
 1. Verify that the behavior of third-party content embedded in your